-A Parisian investor acquired a 25 sqm studio in the Martyrs neighborhood, Paris 9th, for 218,000 euros after negotiating 8% below the asking price of 237,000 euros.
-The property, rented as a furnished unit, generates a gross yield of 4.1%.
+A Paris-based investor bought a 25 sqm studio in the Martyrs neighbourhood of the 9th for 218,000 euros, after negotiating 8% below the asking price of 237,000 euros.
+Let furnished, it returns a gross yield of 4.1%.

 Mission overview